aasn0119/topcourses_react/README.md

 ### ⚙️ Prerequisites

-Before running the project, ensure that you have the following software installed:
+To run this project, you need to have the following software installed on your machine:

 - [Node.js](https://nodejs.org/) (v14.0 or higher)
 - [npm](https://www.npmjs.com/) (usually included with Node.js installation) 📦🚚